dddrrreee/cs140e-25win/labs/11-ss-equiv/README.md

   - If you see a mistake: refetch the `README.md`.
 If that doesn't fix it let us know!

-By the end of today you'll have your own simple pre-emptive threads package and it won't actually be that hard.
+By the end of this lab you'll have your own simple pre-emptive threads package and it won't actually be that hard.
 Crucially, it will *work* to the point that we'll be surprised if your code has a bug in it.
 The reason for this strong claim is that you will use the debugging